Agricultural Equipment Technician students at Saskatchewan Polytechnic

 Unprecedented 9.5 mil thickness ensures ultimate durability in the most extreme conditions.
 Available in lengths between 150 and 300 feet.
 Manufactured by HITEC.

-We attached a list of all available makes and sizes to this email for your review, you can also find our Grain Bags on page 47 in your copy of our Young's Equipment Parts & Service Catalog.
-Please let us know if you have further questions, our Parts Professionals in any of our locations will be happy to answer them for you and find the best solution for your specific needs.
+Let us know if you have any questions, our Parts Professionals in any of our locations will be happy to answer them for you and find the best solution for your specific needs.
 And please keep in mind, quantities are limited!

 Macdon Inspections